Skip to main content

 Structure

 Scrum focuses mainly on activity iterations, or small fixed units of time.
-In Scrum, these iterations are called “sprints,” which last 2-4 weeks and act as a timeframe for increments of work.
-Organizations should strive for uniform sprint length to improve the predictability of delivering assigned work.
+These iterations are called sprints, which last two to four weeks and act as a timeframe for increments of work.

 On the other hand, Kanban focuses on WIP.
 It does not include sprints.
 Rather than paying attention to activity duration and predictability, Kanban is more concerned with task execution.